 (Note: As an exception to this rule, for those with a shorter trip to Walt Disney World, you may need to plan more to get everything done that you want to do.
 Especially if you go on a crazy week–like Thanksgiving, Christmas, New Years (before 1/2) or spring break.
 Note that if you go during these periods, you are probably crazy.)

 A trip to Walt Disney World should be relaxing and fun.
 If you are simply getting stressed, it’s time to re-consider what you’re even doing going to Disney.
 Don’t let all of the planning crap bring you down–sometimes, it’s best to just go with the flow and enjoy the parks without stressing all of the extra planning.

-- Buy a popcorn bucket.
+- Buy a popcorn bucket (provided you like popcorn).
 Some of the best things in life are free.
 This popcorn bucket certainly isn’t free (they start at $10–and the more unique ones go up to $25-ish–the one pictured above cost about $25), but once you buy it, refills are $2–which is about as close to free as you’ll get at Walt Disney World.
 Some even collect these buckets.
 Also, depending on where you get the popcorn refilled, different flavors are available.
 (My favorite–the maple popcorn in Canada at Epcot is delicious, though sometimes a bit sticky.)
-The popcorn bucket refill deal is good for the entire “length of your stay,” whatever that means… (Though if you show up at the popcorn stand in July with a halloween popcorn bucket, they may refuse to refill it for you…)
+The popcorn bucket refill deal is good for the entire “length of your stay,” whatever that means… (Though if you show up at the popcorn stand in July with a Halloween popcorn bucket, they may refuse to refill it for you…)